 Here are some images I captured with my camera one day here in San Fransisco, CA. The tall building is the Marriott where I was placed in a beautiful room on the 35th floor (4th from the top) with a panoramic view of the city below, the tall hills in the distance and the Golden Gate Bridge peeking between buildings.

 I found that my view didn’t represent the city.
 I was warned that the streets were filled with homeless, crazy people and the smell of urine.
-I have found homelessness endemic in many cities I visit especially in the large cities the AAEP holds their annual meetings.
+I have found homelessness endemic in many cities I visit especially in the large cities the AAEP holds its annual meetings.

 Shady people stood in doorways.
 One young man dressed in a black suit, black shirt, black tie, black shoes with a white face and blond hair guarded a doorway leading to a dark hall lit with blue light.
 Small stores had big men as bouncers sitting at their doors.
 Larger businesses had electronic doors or guards stationed inside.